 Composite restoration is one of the least invasive methods of treating gum recession.
 It is also one of the most aesthetically pleasing because the resin can closely match the natural appearance of the teeth.

-Check out what others are saying about our dental services on Yelp: Composite Fillings in Houston, TX.
+Check out what others are saying about our dental services on Google: Composite Fillings in Houston, TX.

 Conclusion